You are here:

 Each Custom User Type has a ‘Parent User Type‘ drawn from either the default VisiPoint User Types – Staff, Visitor, Contractor or Delivery User Types.
 The Parent User Type’s restrictions will be passed onto your Custom User Type.

-For example, if I create a custom user type called ‘Volunteers’ that has ‘Staff’ as it’s Parent User Type, my Volunteers will all require a unique email address.
-Here you can see the rules for default user types – the required fields for each user types that cannot be made non-mandatory:
+For example, if I create a custom user type called ‘Volunteers’ that has ‘Staff’ as its Parent User Type, my Volunteers will all require a unique email address.
+Here you can see the rules for default user types – the required fields for each user type that cannot be made non-mandatory:

 3. The Steps to Create a Custom User Type